-- Formation: There should be at best two members in a family and some ancestral property to be inherited by them to form this type of Business. - 2) Membership :- Membership automatically starts by birth in the family. - 3) Control: In this, Business is managed wholly by Karta only.
+- 1) Formation: There should be at least two members in a family and some ancestral property to be inherited by them to form this type of business. - 2) Membership :- Membership automatically starts by birth in the family. - 3) Control: In this, Business is managed wholly by Karta only.